 - Two pairs of pants, ladies may want to bring a couple skirts or dresses, as well.

 - Plenty of shirts, we recommend polos and at least two dress shirts/blouses.
-Darker colors, prints or florals are more forgiving than crips whites.
+Darker colors, prints or florals are more forgiving than crisp whites.

 - Plenty of undergarments and socks for daily changes

 - Don’t forget shoes!
 We recommend a maximum of three pairs (tennis shoes, good everyday shoes with rubber soles and dress shoes).
-Make sure that you will be comfortable to walk long distances.
-However, we suggest to not bring
+Make sure that you will be comfortable walking long distances.
+However, we suggest you DON’T bring

 flip flops.
-Europeans do wear those to the pool, spa or at the beach.
-And maybe leave your nicest shoes at home, too.
-Cobblestones may ruin them, especially high heels.
+Europeans do wear them, but only to the pool, spa or at the beach.
+Perhaps it would be wise to leave your nicest pair of shoes at home.
+Walking along the prevalent cobblestone streets may ruin them, especially high heels.

 - Phone (with international data plan should it be used overseas)